-- Q Search presets: Use this search box to quickly find specific presets by name. - Example 2 Restore presets: when any of the built-in presets are deleted, they will be added to the list of presets in the Preset Settings.
+- Search presets: Use this search box to quickly find specific presets by name. - Presets: when any of the built-in presets are deleted, they will be added to the list of presets in the Preset Settings.
 You can select and restore them here. - Delete presets: Removes the selected presets from the software. - Import presets: Opens a file browser so you can select any .imergepr files on your system and import them into your installation of the software. - Export presets: Exports the selected presets in the .imergepr format.